|

 12-13 points, passed because of a lack of quick tricks.
 In

-the 3C bid forces
+this sequence: the 3C bid forces

 Responder to